VSD-Devs/Devora/content/blog/the-ultimate-guide-to-website-security-for-small-businesses-in-2025.md

 ### ✗ Using Shared Hosting for Sensitive Data

-Shared servers increase vulnerability to neighboring compromised sites.
+Shared servers increase vulnerability to neighbouring compromised sites.

 **Better approach:** Use managed WordPress hosting or VPS with security hardening.